rahulthomas97/PUncertainty/README.md

-# VO Sandbox
+# VO in Simulation
-Sandbox project to play with Visual Odometry techniques for robots
+Project that implements Visual Odometry from scratch and applies it to a robot in simulation